aiven/devportal/docs/tools/terraform/reference/cookbook/grafana-m3db-postgresql-recipe.rst

       M3DB[Aiven for M3DB]
       Grafana[Aiven for Grafana]
       PostgreSQL ==>|si-metrics| M3DB
-      M3DB ==>|si-datasource| Grafana
-      Grafana ==>|si-dashboard| PostgreSQL
+      Grafana ==>|si-dashboard| M3DB

-In the above diagram, the Grafana dashboard is able to display the metrics for the PostgreSQL service because M3DB is acting as a datasource in the middle.
+In the above diagram, the PostgreSQL service metrics are pushed to M3DB which is then queried by a prebuilt Grafana dashboard.
 All three services are connected via Aiven Service Integrations, which lets your Aiven services talk to one another without you having to write complex integration codes.
 ``si-...`` in the above diagram stands for "Service Integration".

 Let's cook!
 -----------

-Here is the sample Terraform file to deploy the three services and three service integrations.
+Here is the sample Terraform file to deploy the three services and two service integrations.
 Keep in mind that some parameters and configurations will vary for your case.
 A reference to some of the advanced configurations is added at the end of this document.

 ..
 Tip::